Committed to helping our patients achieve their dreams

 - Nerves control the liver, lungs, spleen, pancreas, gall bladder and kidneys.

-In fact, the nervous system is the master system which controls all other systems of the body, including the: glandular, reproductive, digestive, eliminative, respiratory and circulatory.
+In fact, the nervous system is the master system which controls all other systems of the body, including the: glandular, reproductive, digestive, elimination, respiratory and circulatory.

 Every science of healing has what is known as an avenue of approach.
 For example, in the field of medicine a hypodermic needle injects drugs through the skin; a pill is swallowed and goes into the stomach.
 They are the avenues through which the drugs gain access to the body.